-- 609 WELDING AND MECHANICS TECHNOLOGY.
+609 WELDING AND MECHANICS TECHNOLOGY.
 Emphasis is on modern processes of joining and separating steel in addition to sheet metal.
 Skills are learned using the arc welder, plasma cutter, MIG welder, assembly and equipment restoration.
 Student projects include steel fabrication, tractor restoration and large engines.
 Students will pay for parts, materials used, as well as a deposit for safety equipment.
 Students interested in advanced welding training should plan to take two semesters.
 Prerequisite: Introduction to STEAM or teacher approval One semester for grades 11-12.
-0.5 credit - 687 METALWORKING.
-Steel, aluminum, copper and brass in various forms are used as exploratory metals.
-Skill development and an understanding of materials and techniques used by industry and technology are stressed.
-Forging, casting, machining and other methods are used in the creation of functional products.
-Students will pay for materials used.
-Prerequisite: Introduction to STEAM or teacher approval One semester for grades 10-12.
-0.5 credit - 692 DRAFTING TECHNOLOGY.
+0.5 credit

+692 DRAFTING TECHNOLOGY.
 This course introduces the student to drafting by visualizing and laying out multi-view drawings, descriptive geometry, developments, and working drawings.
 The first number of drawings is done using hand-drafting tools, giving students the background to use SolidWorks, a 3D computer aided drafting program widely used in industry.
 This course is a good foundation for majors in engineering and architecture.
+0.5 credit